All Episodes

 There was never any reason to go to Iraq Bush lie.

-Now, there's somebody out there trying to sound another warning, this time about uh Iran, and it's Joel Lieberman, this is Sunday on uh slay the nation.
+Now, there's somebody out there trying to sound another warning, this time about Iran, and it's Joe Lieberman.

-What we did was present them with evidence that we have that I've seen that I believe is incontrovertible, that the Iranians are training and equipping Iraqi extremists to come in into Iraq and and they're killing American soldiers and Iraqis.
+What we did was present them with evidence that we have, that I've seen that I believe is incontrovertible, that the Iranians are training and equipping Iraqi extremists to come in into Iraq, and they're killing American soldiers and Iraqis.

-And I I think this is a very important moment.
+And I think this is a very important moment.

 If we're going to sit and talk with the Iranians, tell them what we want them to do, which is to stop doing that because it's killing Americans.